 Fast forward to the modern day: the iMac has undergone some radical changes.
 Gone is the translucent case; gone is the bulky CRT display.
 In their place is an incredibly elegant flat panel all-in-one design that has gotten progressively thinner over the years as Apple has done everything it can to get the computer itself out of the way of the computing experience.
 Within the iMac product line, however, there are a lot of options to consider, so let's take a look at what Apple is offering.

-Also included is 802.11ac Wi-Fi networking - the faster standard that Apple's migrated most of its systems to in 2013 which provides up to three times the data transfer speed of 802.11n.
+Also included on all iMacs is 802.11ac Wi-Fi networking — the faster standard that Apple's migrated most of its systems to in 2013, and which provides up to three times the data transfer speed of 802.11n.
 Bluetooth 4.0 also comes standard.
 A FaceTime HD camera is built into the bezel of the iMac.

-In the fall of 2013, Apple refreshed iMacs with the faster Wi-Fi protocol and Intel's fourth-generation Core "Haswell" processors.
-While Haswell's main claim to fame has been dramatically improved battery efficiency on laptops, it has some practical applications for iMacs too: improved efficiencies increase overall CPU performance, and integrated graphics performance is significantly better than before: enough so that Apple chose to use them for the first time in the low-end iMac (more on that in a bit).
+In the fall of 2013, Apple refreshed iMacs with Intel's fourth-generation Core "Haswell" processors.
+While Haswell's main claim to fame has been dramatically improved battery efficiency on laptops, it has some practical applications for iMacs too: improved efficiencies increase overall CPU performance.
+Integrated graphics performance is significantly better than before: enough so that Apple chose to use them for the first time in the low-end iMac (more on that in a bit).